-- Approximately 80% of our stations attend fewer than two incidents per week and 54% attend less than one incident per week. - We currently crew our fire engines with a minimum of 4 people however over 70% of incidents we attend could be fully dealt with by a crew of two. - One station with two fire engines has attended 170 RTC incidents in five years, whereas another station with two fire engines has attended none.
+- About 80% of our stations attend fewer than two incidents a week and 54% attend less than one incident a week. - We currently crew our fire engines with a minimum of four people however over 70% of incidents we attend could be fully dealt with by a crew of two. - One two-pump on-call station has attended 170 RTC incidents in five years, whereas another two-pump on-call station attended only one.